Support History through:

 Methods and Materials Colloquium, HIS3002-1104 & 1105 - Ms. Katie Riesenberg

 Required for history majors, this course introduces the discipline and methods of history.
-Students explore the ways historians investigate and interpret the past by doing historical research and learning to “think historically.”
-By way of readings, discussion, analytical exercises, guest speakers, field trips, writing assignments and class presentations students will develop the analytical and technical skills required for historical study.
-We will learn to identify and analyze the arguments of historical texts, identify the types of sources available to reconstruct the past, and learn to think critically about the process of the selection of sources and interpretation that is required to write history.
-In addition, we will study citation, how to use library and computer resources, create a PowerPoint presentation, and write a research paper.
+Students explore the ways historians investigate and interpret the past by doing historical research and learning to “think historically” using 1960s America as a platform for study.
+By way of readings, discussion, analytical exercises, guest speakers, writing assignments, and class presentations students will develop the analytical and technical skills required for historical study.
+Students learn to identify and analyze the arguments of historical texts, identify the types of sources available to reconstruct the past, and learn to think critically about the process of the selection of sources and interpretation that is required to write history.
+In addition, students study citation, how to use library and computer resources, create a PowerPoint presentation, and write a research paper.
+(Photo ©Ted Streshinsky/CORBIS)